 Pitting edema swelling is visually notable.
-Its called pitting because where you press your fingers, an indentation or pit is left in the skin.
+Its called pitting when you press your fingers, and an indentation or pit is left in the skin.
 This indentation that stays even after you let go, is what makes the pitting different from non-pitting type of edema.
 Socks and shoes will likewise leave an impression.

 Inside our bodies are two oceans of water.
 One is inside the cells.
 One is outside the cells.
 There is a limited amount of water outside the cells.
 When fluid accumulates to excess and is not removed by normal processes, the swelling occurs.
 When you push down on the skin and the indentation persists, you are seeing the fluids being shifted away from the area where the pressure is being applied.
 In time, the skin will return to the normal swollen state.

 This area under the skin is called the interstitium and the fluid is called interstitial fluid.

 The fluids normally balance.
 Sometimes there is too much fluid put into the space and sometimes it is because the ability to leave is impaired.

 Pitting edema is not painful.
 When pressing in and seeing the indentation for the first time, it can be upsetting.
 However, there is no feeling or sensation.

 What you will not note is that you may be carrying around about 10 additional pounds of body weight.
 Imagine carrying a bowling ball with you where ever you go.
 This is about how much weight in water that can accumulate on the legs and it can be even 15 or 20 lbs total.